How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 According to Goleman’s research, of the six leadership styles they examined, visionary leadership (authoritative) is the most effective overall.

-The late Steve Jobs was the poster child for this style.
-Jobs demonstrated most of the qualities we will highlight below.
+The late Steve Jobs was the epitome of this style.
+Jobs demonstrated most of the qualities highlighted below.

 Why the Visionary Leadership Style is Important